Nosto/shopify-hydrogen-demo/README.md

 - Nosto is implemented by usage of [@nosto/shopify-hydrogen](https://github.com/Nosto/shopify-hydrogen)
 - The deployment can be seen [here](https://nosto-hydrogen-demo-5bba196044d0453163cc.o2.myshopify.dev/)

-## Implementing Nosto Extensions Without Pixel
+## Using Nosto Checkout Extensions Without Pixel

-To integrate Nosto without using the pixel, it is necessary to track the cart token as soon as a product is added to the cart.
+To integrate Nosto checkout extensions without using the pixel, it is necessary to track the cart token as soon as a product is added to the cart.
 This can be achieved on the frontend using `useEffect` in React:

 ```javascript
 useEffect(() => {